-After settling his differences with a Japanese PoW camp commander, a British colonel co-operates to oversee his men's construction of a railway bridge for their captors - while oblivious to a plan by the Allies to destroy it.
+After settling his differences with a Japanese P.O.W. camp commander, a British Colonel co-operates to oversee his men's construction of a railway bridge for their captors, while oblivious to a plan by the Allies to destroy it.

 Butch and Sundance are the two leaders of the Hole-in-the-Wall Gang.
 Butch is all ideas, Sundance is all action and skill.
-The west is becoming civilized and when Butch and Sundance rob a train once too often, a special posse begins trailing them no matter where they run.
-Over rock, through towns, across rivers, the group is always just behind them.
+The west is becoming civilized, and when Butch and Sundance rob a train once too often, a special posse begins trailing them no matter where they run.
+Over rocks, through towns, across rivers, the group is always just behind them.
 When they finally escape through sheer luck, Butch has another idea, "Let's go to Bolivia".
 Based on the exploits of the historical characters.Written by

 John Vogel <firstname.lastname@example.org>

 44 of 56 people found this review helpful.